 Tax relief for losses and loan releases

-The COVID-19 outbreak had a huge impact on the economy that is still being felt now.
-Sadly, in a tough economic climate, some business owners and investors will fall into a loss position.
-A small bit of good news is that you can often claim tax relief for losses, although there are a number of conditions to be met before a valid claim can be made.
+Business owners and investors can fall into a loss position for a number of reasons, not least because of tough economic conditions.
+A small comfort is that you can often claim tax relief for losses.
+There are a number of conditions to be met before a valid claim can be made.

-It is important to be aware of when loss reliefs can be claimed, and how to claim them most effectively.
+It is important to understand when loss reliefs can be claimed, and how to claim them most effectively.
 We list below when the main reliefs apply, and their benefits.

-There are special rules for losses made in the first four tax years of trading (they can be carried back up to three tax years to set against other income in those earlier years) – similar rules apply in the final/cessation year of trading.
-All same year or carry back loss claims must be made within 12 months of the tax return filing deadline (31 January) for the tax year in which the loss arose: carry forward claims must be made within four years.
+There are special rules for losses made in the first four tax years of trading; they can be carried back up to three tax years to set against other income in those earlier years.
+Similar rules apply in the final/cessation year of trading.
+All same year or carry back loss claims must be made within 12 months of the tax return filing deadline for the tax year in which the loss arose and carry forward claims must be made within four years.

 Restrictions

 Sideways loss relief against income is within the general limitation of income tax reliefs, which restricts total relief in a year to the greater of £50,000 and 25% of ‘adjusted total income.’
 This is subject to a small number of exceptions.
-For uncommercial trades (eg hobbies where there was no reasonable expectation of making a profit in the first place) there is no sideways loss relief available.
+For uncommercial trades, such as hobbies where there was no reasonable expectation of making a profit, there is no sideways loss relief available.

-While lettings that meet the furnished holiday lettings tests are technically part of the owner’s property business, losses can instead be relieved under the trade loss provisions.
+While lettings that meet the furnished holiday lettings tests (although this beneficial regime is being abolished from April 2025) are technically part of the owner’s property business, losses can instead be relieved under the trade loss provisions.

 With so many small businesses struggling, it is important to look at how loans and debts that become irrecoverable are treated for tax purposes.